riverrun/genxword/README.rst

 Description
 -----------

 Genxword is a crossword generator written in Python.
+It works with Python 2.7 and Python 3.
+At the moment, it has only been tested on Linux.

-There are now two versions,
+There are two versions,
 `genxword-gtk <https://github.com/riverrun/genxword/wiki/genxword-gtk>`__,
 which has a graphical user interface, and genxword, which runs from the command line.

 Both versions create a crossword from a list of words and clues.
 You can save the crossword, with clues, as a pdf file, or you can save the empty grid and key in png and/or svg format, together with the word bank and clues in a text file.